 If you decide to breastfeed, which is the best option for feeding the baby unless there's any contraindication, all you need are comfortable nursing bras and a pillow.
 Maybe add a bib if you don't want to change after each feeding.
 On the other hand, if direct breastfeeding is not possible, e.g., you go to work, you'll need a pump (either manual or electric), a storage bag, and a couple of bottles and brushes.
 There's no need to buy these things immediately, but only if you decide to express milk.

 Bathtime!
 There are a couple of things you'll need for their first baths, such as a baby bath, a couple of comfy towels with a hood, and fluffy washcloths.

 Not every family will need a car seat, but they'll sure use a stroller.
 It should be stable and safe, possibly with a place for a cute diaper bag; you'll never know when you'll need it!
 For those who prefer closer, skin-to-skin contact, a sling or carrier can be used.

 The last, but certainly not least, is a pacifier.

 Did we forget about something?
 If so, you can add your other expenses at the end.

 So, how much does it cost to have a baby?
 Quite a lot.
-But there are some tricks which will surely help lessen the strain.
-Take a look at the. 👇
+But there are some tricks that will surely help lessen the strain.
+Take a look at the paragraph below. 👇

 Keeping the expenses low